judsonlmoore/judsonlmoore.com/_posts/blog/2020-04-25-i-never-thought-this-would-happen-to-me.markdown

 How many people do you know with chronic ailments?
 Can you point to examples in your own life of people who have suffered at the hands of cancer, suicide, addiction, disability, or life-altering accidents?
 How would you deal with these circumstances if it were you?
 It is hard to think about, I know, but putting yourself in the shoes of those who have suffered before you will go a long way in preparing you for a healthy response should your health weaken.

-{% cloudinary /assets/images/2020/04/new-orleans-post-hurricane-katrina.jpeg alt="A man sits in front of his flooded house in New Orleans after Hurricane Katrina." %}
+{% cloudinary post-image /assets/images/2020/04/new-orleans-post-hurricane-katrina.jpeg alt="A man sits in front of his flooded house in New Orleans after Hurricane Katrina." %}

 ## Natural disasters